MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 5. In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

-6. If a **Welcome to Microsoft 365** window appears in the middle of the screen, there's no option to close it.
-Instead, to the right of the window, select the right arrow icon (**>**) two times to advance through the slides in this messaging window, and then select the check mark icon on the final slide.
+6. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+Instead, to the right of the window, select the right arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

 7. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-8. The **Welcome to Microsoft 365** page is the Microsoft 365 Home page (note the name of the tab: **Home | Microsoft 365**).
+8. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
+This is your Microsoft 365 home page.
 Note that Holly's initials appear in the upper-right corner of the screen; however, Holly's name is not displayed.
 This is because Holly's account did not exist at the time you added the Microsoft 365 pilot project users to the group that was associated with the custom theme.
 Since Holly wants to see her name at the top of each Microsoft 365 window when she's logged into the system, she first wants to add her account to the group of Microsoft 365 pilot project users. <br>

 	In the column of application icons that appears on the far left-side of the screen, select **Admin**.
 This opens the **Microsoft 365 admin center** in a new browser tab.